JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 - The circle wasn't filled, but `stroked`.
 We passed the `:stroke` symbol as an action to the `circle()` function.
 Many drawing functions expect some action, such as `:fill` or `:stroke`, and sometimes `:clip` or `:fillstroke`.

 - Did the first drawing takes a few seconds to appear?
-The Cairo drawing engine has to warm up.
-Once it's running, it's much faster.
+The Cairo drawing engine takes a little time warm up.
+Once it's running, drawings appear much faster.

 Once more, with more black: